darkfire000/gsc-rust/README.md

 Docker should begin reporting the status of the container into your terminal as it is built.
 It typically takes around 10 minutes to build the container, depending on your CPU & network speed.

 Once Docker is finished building the container, it will automatically run and attach itself to it.
-At this point, you can safely detach the terminal window from the container and log into your server.
+If you don't want to keep a terminal window open for the server, you can run Docker with the -d parameter:

+``docker-compose up -d``

+### Viewing Logs
+Because the server logs reside inside the container itself, the container is configured to output *everything* from the server logs to stdout.
+You can output the server logs to your terminal by running:

+``docker-compose logs``

+If you have more than one server running, you will get logs for *all* of the servers.
+You can specify which server to pull logs from by passing the container name as a parameter:

+``docker-compose logs rust-server_1``

+If you want to output the logs to a file, you will want to use the regular ``docker logs`` command because ``docker-compose logs`` adds color and formating which does not translate well into actual log files:

+``docker logs rust-server_1 > my.log``